tharumbun/cactus/src/content/post/best-places-to-visit-in-cambodia.md

 ---
 title: "Best places to visit when in Cambodia"
-date: "2023-01-15"
-categories:
-  - "blog"
+publishDate: "28 May 2023"
+description: 5 best places or destinations to visit when in Cambodia
+tags: ["blog"]
 ---

-5 best places or destinations to visit when in Cambodia

 Cambodia is a country rich in culture and history, and it offers a wide variety of interesting places to visit.
 Cambodia offers many other destinations that are also worth visiting like Kep, Kampot, Koh Ker, etc. So, these five options are just a small sample of what this country has to offer to travelers.